- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Cancellation Cover: What is cancellation cover?

-Cancellation cover provides cover for costs you’ve paid if you have to cancel a trip because of a sudden and unexpected event that affects you, a close relative or travelling companion (please check your policy wordings for specific reasons that you are covered for).
+Cancellation cover provides cover for costs you’ve paid if you have to cancel a trip because of a sudden and unexpected event that affects you, a close relative or a travelling companion (please check your policy wordings for specific reasons that you are covered for).

 Single Trip cover – cancellation cover will begin from the cover start date shown on your policy schedule and end when you begin your trip.